StevePro7/CandyKidSMS_New/README.md

 02.
 Adi and Suz need to calc 2x tiles in front of CK - must ensure that these do not go outside boundary of [0-13]

+Tree rules
+Avoid
+Invincible or not
+tree will block CK unless at exit and exits public he can go thru

+Death
+normal
+he can go on any death tree and will die on stop if exits and hes at public exit then can go thru like avoid

+invincible
+he can go thru all death trees in maze however he will be blocked on border trees as they cannot kill him have to do it this way otherwise the exits will not work as normal

+IMPORTANT
+I forgot about the gamer move + coll code in play screen that should be gamer Mgr I forgot about the gamer move + coll code in play screen that should be gamer Mgr